Skip to content

 Manufacturers might make a cord jacket that protects the wires within an extension cord from various materials.
 At times, it’s essential to know what those materials are.

 Some cords have additional functionality that others lack.
-Sensitive electronics in need of surge protection and people interested in saving power may benefit from using extension cords with switch
+Sensitive electronics in need of surge protection and people interested in saving power may benefit from using extension cords with switch.

 When you flip the switch, everything connected to the cord will gain or lose power, allowing you to start or stop operations quickly.
 In the event of a power surge, the switch may automatically flip, protecting sensitive equipment.